pglevy/sms-com/index.md

 ## What's it all about?

-Passion Projects are all about you and what you want to accomplish with your piano playing.
+Passion Projects are all about you and what you want to accomplish with your piano playing and overall music education.
 What's your goal?
 As your creative coach, I will help you decide on and work toward an outcome that is meaningful to you.

 This approach requires a firm commitment and intense focus for a 3-month timeline during which we'll meet on a regular basis for both demonstration of your progress and short check-ins to answer questions and keep you on track.
 We'll also collaborate offline through chat and sharing other resources and materials to support you in your goal.